ALMA-DEV914/Generate-Readme-File-With-Inquirer/generatedReadMe.md

 ## Description:
-It helps you to genearte a Readme file for your projects
+It helps you to generate a Readme file for your projects

 ## Table of contents